 If you do visit your local nature reserve as a pedestrian, please remember to follow the latest government guidance on social distancing.
 Click here for guidance on how to safely access green spaces.

 Are Kent Wildlife Trust visitor centres open?

-No, unfortunately, our visitor centres will remain closed until government guidance indicates otherwise.
+No, unfortunately, our visitor centres will remain closed until further notice.
 We will continue to keep you updated.

 How can I continue to connect with nature?